-Our subsidiary, Hunan Ruixi, and its equity investee company and former VIE, Jinkailong are exposed to credit risk as they are required by certain financial institutions to provide guarantee on the lease/loan payments (including principal and interests) of the automobile purchasers referred by us.
-If a default occurs, they are required to make the monthly payments on behalf of the defaulted purchasers to the financial institution.
+As of December 31, 2023, Jinkailong, the equity investee company and former VIE, is exposed to credit risk as Jinkailong is required by certain financial institutions to provide guarantee on the lease/loan payments (including principal and interests) of the automobile purchasers referred by it.
+If a default occurs, Jinkailong is required to make the monthly payments on behalf of the defaulted purchasers to the financial institution.
+As of December 31, 2023, Hunan Ruixi did not have any guarantee liabilities due to financial institutions.

 We manage the credit risk arising from the default of automobile purchasers and lessees by performing credit checks on each automobile purchaser or lessee based on the credit reports from People's Bank of China and third-party credit rating companies, and personal information including residence, ethnicity group, driving history and involvement in legal proceeding.
 Our risk department continuously monitors the payment by each purchaser and sends them payment reminders.
-We also keep monitoring the daily gross fare earned by the online ride-hailing drivers, who are our majority customers and run their business through our online ride-hailing platform during the six months ended September 30, 2023.
+We also keep monitoring the daily gross fare earned by the online ride-hailing drivers, who are our majority customers and run their business through our online ride-hailing platform during the nine months ended December 31, 2023.
 We do this so that we can evaluate their financial conditions and provide them with assistance including the transfer of automobile to a new driver if they are no longer interested in providing ride-hailing services or are unable to earn enough income to make monthly lease/loan payments.

 In addition, automobiles are used as collateral to secure purchasers' payment obligations under the financing arrangement.
 In the event of a default, Hunan Ruixi and Jinkailong can track the automobile through an installed GPS system and repossess and handover the automobile over to the financial institution so that they can be released from their guarantee liability.
-However, if a financial institution initiates a legal proceeding to collect payments due from a defaulted automobile purchaser, Hunan Ruixi and Jinkailong may be required to repay the defaulted amount as a guarantor.
-If they are unable to undertake the responsibility as a guarantor, their own assets, such as cash and cash equivalents, may be frozen by the court if the financial institution successfully requests for an order to freeze our assets or bank accounts, which may adversely affect our operations.
+However, if a financial institution initiates a legal proceeding to collect payments due from a defaulted automobile purchaser, Jinkailong may be required to repay the defaulted amount as a guarantor.
+If it is unable to undertake the responsibility as a guarantor, its own assets, such as cash and cash equivalents, may be frozen by the court if the financial institution successfully requests for an order to freeze our assets or bank accounts, which may adversely affect our operations.

-As of September 30, 2023, 108 online ride-hailing drivers we serviced rendered their automobiles to Hunan Ruixi for sublease or sale.
+As of December 31, 2023, 108 online ride-hailing drivers we serviced rendered their automobiles to Hunan Ruixi for sublease or sale.
 In general, most of the defaulted automobile purchasers who want to remain in online ride-hailing business would pay the default amounts within one to three months.
 Our risk management department typically starts to interact with overdue purchasers if they have missed one monthly installment payment.
 However, if the balances are overdue for more than two months or the purchasers decide to exit the online ride-hailing business and sublease or sell their automobiles, we would fully record allowance for credit losses against receivables from those purchasers.
-As of September 30, 2023, we recognized an accumulated allowance for credit losses against receivables of \$356,690 from these purchasers served by Hunan Ruixi.
-For the three and six months ended September 30, 2023, we recognized approximately\$0 and \$500 respectively, expenses for the guarantee services as the drivers exited the online ride-hailing business and would no longer make the monthly repayments to us.
-During the three and six months ended September 30, 2023, we sub-leased approximately 18 and 19 respectively, rendered automobiles in total to other customers.
+As of December 31, 2023, we recognized an accumulated allowance for credit losses against receivables of \$366,542 from these purchasers served by Hunan Ruixi.
+For the three and nine months ended December 31, 2023, we recognized approximately\$0 and \$500 respectively, expenses for the guarantee services as the drivers exited the online ride-hailing business and would no longer make the monthly repayments to us.
+During the three and nine months ended December 31, 2023, we sub-leased approximately 17 and 19 respectively, rendered automobiles in total to other customers.
 By subleasing automobiles from these drivers, we believe we can cope with the defaults and control associated risks.